symentis/BlackNest/README.md

 ## Want to test input combinations for a SUT?

 Let's write a very simple function.
-The functio is that simple - it can hardly fail.
+The function is that simple - it can hardly fail.
 Looks like this:

 ```swift